 The effectiveness of Priligy in the treatment of premature ejaculation has been established in five double-blind, placebo-controlled clinical trials, in which a total of 6081 subjects were randomized.
 Subjects were 18 years of age or older and had a history of PE in the majority of intercourse experiences in the 6-month period prior to enrolment.
 Premature ejaculation was defined according to the DSM-IV diagnostic criteria: short ejaculatory time (an intravaginal ejaculatory latency time [IELT; time from vaginal penetration to the moment of intravaginal ejaculation] of ≤ 2 minutes measured using a stopwatch in four studies), poor control over ejaculation, marked distress or interpersonal difficulty due to the condition.

 Subjects with other forms of sexual dysfunction, including erectile dysfunction, or those using other forms of pharmacotherapy for the treatment of PE were excluded from all studies.

 Results of all randomized studies were consistent.
 Efficacy was demonstrated after 12 weeks of treatment.
 One study enrolled patients both outside and within the EU and had a treatment duration of 24 weeks.
 In the study, 1162 subjects were randomized, 385 to placebo, 388 to Priligy 30 mg as needed, and 389 to Priligy 60 mg as needed.
-The mean and median Average IELT at study end are presented in Table 1 below and the cumulative distribution of subjects who achieved at least a specific level in Average IELT at study end are presented in Table 2 below.
-Other studies and pooled analysis of the data at Week 12 gave consistent results (see Tables 1 and 2).
+The mean and median Average IELT at study end are presented in Table 1 as follows and the cumulative distribution of subjects who achieved at least a specific level in Average IELT at study end are presented in Table 2 as follows.
+Other studies and pooled analysis of the data at Week 12 gave consistent results.
+(See Tables 1 and 2.)